Vlad-Urs/PAD-lab-1/README.md

 ## Deployement and Scaling

-Docker containers will be used for running each service and Docker Compose for managing and scaling.
+Docker containers will be used for running each service and Docker Compose and Kubernetes for managing and scaling.